gojek/sentry-clj.async/README.md

 # Sentry

+## Description

-A Clojure library wrapper around sentry which gives abilty to send message in sync or async
+A Clojure library wrapper around [sentry](https://docs.sentry.io/) which gives abilty to send message in sync or async

-## Usage

-Add it to `project.clj`: `[farm.gojek/sentry-clj.async "0.2.2"]`

 #### Initialization

+Sentry reporter can be created using the function:

-`(sentry-clj.async.core/create-reporter config)`
+`(sentry-clj.async/create-reporter config)`

-will create a Sentry reporter.
-You should save this in an atom or a `mount` state.
+This should be stored in an atom or `mount` state, as this will be passed to the report macros.

-Where `config` is a map defined below with default configs
+`config` is a map defined below with default values

 ```
 {:sync?                            false